Chalarangelo/30-seconds-of-code/README.md

 Returns the nth element of an array.

-Use `Array.slice()` to get an array containing the nth element at the first place.
+Use `Array.prototype.slice()` to get an array containing the nth element at the first place.
 If the index is out of bounds, return `undefined`.
 Omit the second argument, `n`, to get the first element of the array.